DBremen/DirksWiki/docs/Personal_Development/Awakened_family.md

 The reason neither traditional (it's the child's fault) nor contemporary (be calm and understanding) responses to children's provocations are effective for long is that they don't get to the root of the behavior.
-The focus of the various techniques parents read about or pick up from experts or other parents is on the particular behavior, not on the dynamics that underlie the behavior.
 These techniques are all about controlling children so their actions don't trigger us.
 We tell ourselves that if we could just get the child to "do" or "not do" certain things, we wouldn't react the way we do.
 It's a game in which both parent and child are always trying to stay one step ahead of the other.
 Needless to say, the game results in anger, anxiety, and frequently disappointment and even sadness.

 Pushing buttons
 ---------------